webb/schema-for-xml-schema/README.md

 Both of these bring in the DTD for XML Schema.

-This also has Schematron for the XML Schema Instance vocabulary (`xsi`):
+Schematron for the XML Schema Instance vocabulary (`xsi`):

+- `xml-schema-instance.sch`: the raw Schematron
+- `xml-schema-instance.sch.xsl`: Schematron compiled into XSLT

+Schematron for additional XML Schema checks:

-- `xmlschema-instance.sch`: the raw Schematron
+- `xml-schema.sch`: the raw Schematron
-- `xmlschema-instance.sch.xsl`: Schematron compiled into XSLT
+- `xml-schema.sch.xsl`: Schematron compiled into XSLT

 To update files: